-I’m writing this on the week when we traditionally celebrate Thanksgiving in the United States.
+I’m writing this in the week when we traditionally celebrate Thanksgiving in the United States.
 Thanksgiving is a day we set aside to give thanks for the year’s harvest blessings, for the people we love and for the abundance of good in our lives.
 And it’s always celebrated on the fourth Thursday in November.

 But gratitude is too important to leave for just one day out of the year!

 Let me say I have so very much to be grateful for.
-My loving marriage to my soul mate of 24 years, and our 3 happy, healthy children: Allie 20, Joel, 16, and Joaquín, 13.
+My loving marriage to my soul mate of 24 years, and our 3 happy, healthy children: Allie, 20, Joel, 16, and Joaquín, 13.
 My thriving health and wellbeing business, and a connection to helping tens of thousands feel more vibrantly healthy and confident in their body and alive in their life.

 To help others remember to not only be grateful but to spread joy in the world one act of kindness at a time, I created a 28-day challenge called Project Lighten Up.
-I launched it with my mom, Mary Morrissey, and in this challenge we set aside Thursdays as “Thoughtful Thursdays,” to show gratitude to others, usually through small, simple acts of kindness that make you feel great!
+I launched it with my mom, Mary Morrissey, and in this challenge, we set aside Thursdays as “Thoughtful Thursdays,” to show gratitude to others, usually through small, simple acts of kindness that make you feel great!